ucsb-cs56-f18/ucsb-cs56-events-calendar/README.md

 $ mvn spring-boot:run

+You can find your test website at: http://localhost:8080

 ## Deployment

 1. First make sure you're in your root directory and you're logged into your heroku account by using the command